 Both of these drones are great entry points into the drone world for the new drone owner, but they come with quite different size, weight and camera specifications.
-Then there is the price difference!
+And then there is the price difference!

 In this detailed review I am going to show you exactly what matters, and how to pick the right one for you (in the last section).

-There are also lots of cool and helpful videos in each section to help explain some of what these DJI drones can do.
+There are also lots of videos in each section to help explain some of what these DJI drones can do

 Note: To read this review you can either read the whole thing, or jump to the relevant drone or section using the quick navigation below.